ct6502/vscode-idl/README.md

+# Deprecated and Migrated to [IDL for VSCode](https://marketplace.visualstudio.com/items?itemName=IDL.idl-for-vscode)

+This extension is now managed and published by the creators of IDL and ENVI.
+You can view the new GitHub repository here: https://github.com/interactive-data-language/vscode-idl

+If you are looking for earlier versions of this source code, see the git history for this repo.

 # VS Code IDL (Interactive Data Language) Extension

 > This extension has been deprecated and migrated to a new location!